shohan20/picast/README.md

 <li><strong>Schedules with events and media:</strong>  get the albums' and photos' info </li></ul>

 # Challenges I ran into
 At first I have faced some problems in implementing whenhub API.
 I am very thankful that "Whenhub Support"  has helped me to solve those problems.
-Picast is one of my first web-app.
+Picast is one of my first web-apps.
 So, I had to learn different web languages and their formats from the beginner level.
 And due to limited time I couldn't implement some more features.

 # Accomplishments that I'm proud of
 Picast will help people to share and whencast their dreams and memories.
-And after a long time they will cherished with their preserved albums in the picast.
+And after a long time they will be cherished with their preserved albums in the picast.

 # What I learned
 <ul >